Skip to main content

 Fonda spotted Frey in the room, called her over, and signed the shirt.

 “I was so thrilled.
-I was so excited,” Frey gushed afterward, “I gotta go talk to strangers, but I have this high to cruise on, so I think I'm gonna be good.”
+I was so excited,” Frey gushed afterward.
+“I gotta go talk to strangers, but I have this high to cruise on, so I think I'm gonna be good.”

-caption: Amy Waterman (left) and Aven Frey in a signed Jane Fonda hoodie on Wednesday, October 9, 2024.
+caption: Amy Waterman (left) and Aven Frey (right) in a signed Jane Fonda hoodie on Wednesday, October 9, 2024.

 Enlarge Icon

-Amy Waterman (left) and Aven Frey in a signed Jane Fonda hoodie on Wednesday, October 9, 2024.
+Amy Waterman (left) and Aven Frey (right) in a signed Jane Fonda hoodie on Wednesday, October 9, 2024.

 KUOW Photo/ Casey Martin